Game reviews have become a stagnant, homogeneous pool; we’re aiming to transition from the standard to the extraordinary.

 Even more simply, what is interesting about those games, the words we say about them, and what others think of those analyses?
 We have creative, independent brains… we plan to use them.

-These are standard quality video games and provide positive play experiences.
-They’re not exemplary, but not bad; they’re playable and enjoyable.
-They may not set everyone’s heart on fire, but they are solid and entertaining.
-They’re worth trying out, and may even surprise you.
+These are good, likable games that provide positive play experiences.
+They’re not revolutionary, but not bad; they’re solid and entertaining.
+They may not set everyone’s heart on fire, but many will find them to be enjoyable.
+They’re worth trying out, and may even surprise you. *Cautiously Recommended*

 These games are substandard experiences.
-They are for the most part difficult to enjoy, although a few players might find something worthwhile hidden inside.
-Don’t count them out completely, though, because they could have been alright with a little extra effort.
+They are not always enjoyable, although some players will find something worthwhile hidden inside.
+Don’t count them out completely; they could have been alright with a little extra effort.
+Genre fans may still enjoy these games. *For Select Audiences Only*

-These games are painful to play.
+These games are just bad.
+It’s borderline painful to play these games, and we can’t in good conscience recommend them to anyone for anything outside of research.
 They are often broken, with almost no redeeming qualities.
-If you want to punish yourself, play these games.
+If you want to punish yourself, play these games. *Avoid*

 Note: Titles covered at GamerNode are often received free of charge, solely for review purposes.